kookic/VAL-2000/README.md

 ## Setup
 Setup only takes 3 minutes and 3 steps

-Connect any bipolar (4-wire) stepper motor
+1. Connect any bipolar (4-wire) stepper motor
-Connect a 12V 2A+ power cord (2.1mm x 5.5mm barrel connector)
+2. Connect a 12V 2A+ power cord (2.1mm x 5.5mm barrel connector)
-Open a browser and connect via WiFi
+3. Open a browser and connect via WiFi

 And that's it!

 If you love to program, that's great!
 We've made it extremely simple to do so.
-Simply download the source code on Github and plug in a USB cord to quickly flash your new firmware.
+Simply download the source code in the VAL-2000 folder and plug in a USB cord to quickly flash your new firmware.

 ## WiFi Control